An expat community is a town that has a high concentration of expatriates or expats.

 Even in small expat communities like Boquete and Coronado you’ll have a better chance of finding a good grocery or pharmacy.

 In small non-expat communities like Sante Fe, Pedasi, or Puerto Armuelles there will be less of a selection so you’ll need to make occasional trips to a larger town to get the things you need.

 Moving to a non-expat community will be more affordable and have a bigger upside potential if you buy.
 As more expats move in to the area it will be converted in to an expat community with more services, more restaurants, and more amenities.
 Home prices will go up as there is more demand.
 But you need to learn Spanish.

 Moving to an already established expat community will make your transition much easier.. you’ll have more social activities, and you’ll have more conveniences ..but all that comes at a price.
 You’ll pay more to live in an expat community.
 English will be spoken at most places.

 Where you decide to move to in Panama will depend on your personal preferences and your budget.

-No matter what you’ve read about each area in Panama or seen on videos, you can’t really get a “feel” for what it will be like until you go visit the town and visit with expats who live there.
-You need boots on the ground.
+No matter what you’ve read about each area in Panama or seen on videos, you can’t really get a “feel” for what it will be like until you go visit the town.

-PanamaRelocationTours.com will show you a VARIETY of different areas during our 6 day all-inclusive tour.
-You’ll get the chance to meet with expats every day of the tour.
+PanamaRelocationTours.com will show you a VARIETY of different areas during our 6-day all-inclusive tour.
+You’ll get the chance to meet with expats every day during the tour.
 Panama has something for every budget and every preference.
-Come see what it’s like to live in Panama.
+Come see how you can live better for less in Panama.

-Join us on a Panama Relocation Tour in 2015 to find your paradise!
+Join us on a Panama Relocation Tour to find your paradise!